 Grant Holicky 26:19

 Well, I want to come back to the altitude piece, at least very briefly, right?
 When we move up to altitude, obviously, that’s where all the research is.
 People going from sea level to altitude, we used to talk about this and swimming and running has it too, they have these benefits at altitude, right.
 So if you swim the mile at altitude, you get 23 seconds taken off your time for the database.
-But there isn’t as much research on people born at altitude going down and what that does, and there’s not as much research for somebody like you traveler who’s been here, how
+But there isn’t as much research on people born at altitude going down and what that does, and there’s not as much research for somebody like you, Trevor, who’s been here how long?

-long been here a long time, and I will tell you, so there’s what’s called altitude non responders.
+Been here a long time, and I will tell you, so there’s what’s called altitude non responders.
 I am a non responder.
-Okay.

-But over enough time, does your physiology change at least a little bit?
-Do you respond a little bit and obviously, we would expect that that would be the case you have people that you can bring up to out to for a week, they respond right away, right?
-And we see that in training, too, you have training responders that respond right away, but over a long period of time, are you starting to get at least comfortable or used to the feeling of doing those two monitors at altitude, and therefore can do them a little bit more effectively?
+Okay, but over enough time, does your physiology change at least a little bit?
+Do you respond a little bit and obviously, we would expect that that would be the case – you have people that you can bring up to altitude for a week, they respond right away, right?
+And we see that in training, too, you have training responders that respond right away, but over a long period of time, are you starting to get at least comfortable or used to the feeling of doing those two minute-ers at altitude, and therefore can do them a little bit more effectively?
 That’s one thing that I would jump out at me.
 I love those two minute intervals.
-One of my all time favorites, minute on minute off.
-Yep, just three sets of five or just the old Neal hunterson style of just we’re going to do 16 of these in a row minute on minute off.
+One of my all time favorites, minute on, minute off, just three sets of five or just the old Neal Henderson style of just “we’re going to do 16 of these in a row – minute on, minute off.”
 I love that feeling.
-That’s my go to for race prep as well.
+That’s my go-to for race prep as well.
 But I hear you man, like two minutes when you’re at altitude, it’s super, super hard.
 And to me, that’s the biggest piece of your story is the altitude piece.

 Rob Pickels 28:04

-that second minute.
-You are mostly reliant on aerobic metabolism.
+In that second minute, you are mostly reliant on aerobic metabolism.

 Rob Pickels 29:32

-It’s definitely a lot higher.
-Yeah, for sure.
-So I think that there are some differences there now is two minutes enough two minutes isn’t something that I necessarily do a lot of personally because of the thinking that well two minutes isn’t really enough to truly get your oxygen kinetics all the way up.
-You’re not really stressing that vo two system all that much, you know, but I do see that as maybe increasing your anaerobic capacity.
-You know, if you’re familiar with sort of the critical Power theory you have your W prime which sort of describes to in a minute yeah which describes the work you can do above critical power.
+It’s definitely a lot higher, yeah, for sure.
+So I think that there are some differences there.
+Now, is two minutes enough – two minutes isn’t something that I necessarily do a lot of personally because of the thinking that, well, two minutes isn’t really enough to truly get your oxygen kinetics all the way up.
+You’re not really stressing that vO2 system all that much, you know, but I do see that as maybe increasing your anaerobic capacity.
+You know, if you’re familiar with sort of the critical power theory – you have your W prime which sort of describes to in a minute – which describes the work you can do above critical power.
 I can definitely see that helping there.
-You know, but at the same time Tabata is are also something that I don’t necessarily do, you know, as a sprinter, I can crush the first few Tabata is but then with that short recovery, I usually like boom, I’m like tapering off tapering off tapering off, so I almost have to hold back in the beginning of my Tabata and that seems like it kind of defeats the whole purpose of that workout, if I’m going to make it all the way through a set,
+You know, but at the same time Tabatas are also something that I don’t necessarily do, you know, as a sprinter, I can crush the first few Tabatas but then with that short recovery, I usually like boo- I’m like tapering off, tapering off, tapering off, so I almost have to hold back in the beginning of my Tabatas and that seems like it kind of defeats the whole purpose of that workout, if I’m going to make it all the way through a set.

 Grant Holicky 30:31

-So I like what you were bringing up, Rob, because this is so I would my first question I had is are these work in the same energy systems, or are they different and what I find interesting about both these types of intervals is they’re kind of this in between interval they’re not purely aerobic, they both might start with heavy reliance on anaerobic but because you’re doing those two minutes, you’re going to deplete that anaerobic store and be relying a lot on aerobic metabolism, as we said in the second minute of each interval.
-And I do also think with only the two minute rest, you’re never fully replete in your anaerobic sides of the time you get to that sixth interval, you’re above threshold, but you are relying a lot on aerobic metabolism, but to Bottas because you only have a 10 second rest, you might be able to do as you said as a sprinter, you might be able to do the first couple 20 seconds anaerobically.
-But the same thing, by the time you’re getting towards the end of that set, you’re above threshold, but you’re still mostly relying on aerobic metabolism.
-So they do have a lot of commonalities in my opinion, I love that you brought up the watt prime because this is where I went to because when I give this type of interval to my athlete, I talked to him about burying the needle, which is at what Prime needle I want to see them go below zero, I want to see them absolutely depleting it in the workout.
-And where I landed on.
-I wonder if there’s a motivational thing here because I noticed last year when I was doing the 2010s, I wasn’t getting the watt prime down all that much.
-I used to be ill absolutely destroy what Prime in my 2010.
-So I wonder when I’m going out and doing them if I will, just wasn’t motivated.
-And really given that that effort were with the two minutes.
-And again, another important thing about the 2010s You don’t look at your power meter when you do those.
-So I’m just trying to go all out.
+So I like what you were bringing up, Rob, because this is – so I would – my first question I had is “are these work in the same energy systems, or are they different” and what I find interesting about both these types of intervals is they’re kind of this in-between interval.
+They’re not purely aerobic, they both might start with heavy reliance on anaerobic but because you’re doing those two minutes, you’re going to deplete that anaerobic store and be relying a lot on aerobic metabolism, as we said in the second minute of each interval.
+And I do also think with only the two minute rest, you’re never fully repleting your anaerobic sides so by the time you get to that sixth interval, you’re above threshold, but you are relying a lot on aerobic metabolism, but Tabatas – because you only have a 10 second rest, you might be able to do – as you said – as a sprinter, you might be able to do the first couple 20 seconds anaerobically – but the same thing, by the time you’re getting towards the end of that set, you’re above threshold, but you’re still mostly relying on aerobic metabolism.
+So they do have a lot of commonalities in my opinion, I love that you brought up the watt prime because this is where I went to because when I give this type of interval to my athlete, I talked to him about burying the needle, which is at watt prime needle – I want to see them go below zero, I want to see them absolutely depleting it in the workout.
+And where I landed on – I wonder if there’s a motivational thing here because I noticed last year when I was doing the 2010s, I wasn’t getting the watt prime down all that much.
+I used to be able toabsolutely destroy watt prime in my 2010 so I wonder when I’m going out and doing them if I just wasn’t motivated and really given in that effort – were with the two minutes, and again, another important thing about the 2010s, you don’t look at your power meter when you do those, you’re just trying to go all out.
 When you do in two minutes, you can actually look right and I know my target wattage, and I noticed when I’ve been doing these two minutes, I am staring at that trying to stay above a particular wattage, and it really hurts.
 And to me, this might be as simple as just a motivational side.
-But when I look at my watt prime, I am absolutely burying the needle now when I’m doing the two minutes on two minutes off.
-So I’m wondering if it’s a lesson energy system thing, and more just right now I’m a little more motivated to do this workout.
+But when I look at my watt prime, I am absolutely burying the needle now when I’m doing the two minutes on, two minutes off.
+So I’m wondering if it’s a less an energy system thing, and more just “right now I’m a little more motivated to do this workout.”

 Grant Holicky 33:41